-Dublin locals are as friendly and funny as their reputation suggests, and their pubs, music, and story-telling traditions are unmatched.
-But prepare to be surprised, too: Dublin overflows with first-rate cliché-busting diversions, from blockbuster books to world-class art.
+People in Ireland are as friendly and funny as their reputation suggests, and their pubs, music, and story-telling traditions are unmatched.
+But prepare to be surprised, too: Dublin is full of cliché-busting entertainment, from blockbuster books to world-class art.

 All of Irish history and heart is on show in Dublin, from grand cathedrals to storied prisons, and from gilt-edged gems to Guinness brewing magic.
 Make a beeline for Trinity College to explore the grounds of this prestigious, 425-year-old university.
 The Book of Kells lives here - this religious manuscript may just be the world's oldest book (dating from around 800 AD) and its illustrations are otherworldly.